 Each spring, a nationwide high school arts competition is sponsored by the Members of the U.S. House of Representatives.
-The Artistic Discovery Contest is an opportunity to recognize and encourage the artistic talent in the Nation, as well as in our Congressional District.
+The Congressional Art Competition encourages and recognizes the artistic talents of students from each participating Congressional District.

 - Paintings - including oil, acrylics, and watercolor